Kronos2308/Kaiser/README.md

 # Kaiser
-A fork of minimalist Atmosphere ready to copy and use does not require previous configuration
+A fork of Atmosphere, minimalist ,ready to copy and use , does not require previous configuration